trentprynn/trentprynn.com/README.md

 ## Deployment

-On a push to master a GitHub Action will run and deploy to GitHub Pages
+On a push to master a GitHub Action will run and a production build will be deployed to GitHub Pages